TKNN formula for general Hamiltonian: Introduction

 where $m,n$ are the lattice sites $h_{mn}$ are the hopping parameters and $A_{mn}$ is the line integral of the gauge field along the straight line connecting the sites $m$ and $n$.
 The advantage of this class of Hamiltonian is that the contact interactions such as fermion-fermion-multi-photon vertices do not contribute to the final expression so that only a set of Feynman diagram which appear also in the continuum theory gives non-vanishing contributions.
 Of course, this type of gauge interaction is physically motivated since it is based on the famous method of `Peierls substitution'~\cite{Peierls:1933}.
 However, in more general situation, the gauge interaction may not always be described by such a single straight Wilson-line.
 It could be a linear combination of various Wilson-lines of arbitrary path, which can give non-minimal coupling.
 In such cases, one has to include the contribution of contact interaction vertices.

-In this paper, we consider generalized lattice Hamiltonian so as to include more non-minimal gauge interactions.
+In this paper, we study the equivalence of topological number from TKNN formula and that from the Chern-Simons coupling for the most general lattice fermion Hamiltonian coupled to U(1) gauge field which is bilinear in fermion.
+The new features of our study is that the Hamiltonian is general enough to include arbitrary non-minimal gauge interactions which has not been considered in the previous studies\cite{Ishikawa:1983ad,Ishikawa:1984zv,Ishikawa:1986wx,Ishikawa:1987zi,So:1984nf,So:1985wv,Golterman:1992ub,Witten3lects,Zubko:2016298,Qi:2008ew} .
 We give an explicit proof of the equivalence of the two topological numbers for gapped fermion systems with Hamiltonian on the lattice given by the bilinear form of the fermion coupled to external U(1) fermions.
 We also discuss how the relation can give the Chern character in higher dimensional case.

 The organization of this paper is as follows.
 In the next section we rewrite the level of the Chern-Simons effective action for the gapped fermion system coupled to a U(1) gauge field using the Feynman rule and relate it to the winding number of a map from $T^D$ to the fermion propagator space in $D=2+1$ and $D=4+1$ dimensions.
 In Section 3, we show the equivalence of the winding number to the Chern number for the Berry curvature.
 Section 4 is devoted to summary and conclusion.